 The principal difference between childhood and the stages of life into which it invariably dissolves is that as children we occupy a limitless present.

 So, here’s how we can look into this day, and spot our pockets of happiness:

-- Happiness is in living in the now.
+1. Happiness is living in the now.
 Tomorrow will be too late.
 Our happiness is our own responsibility; be happy today.

-- See the wonder in today.
-We fail to see the wonders of today, as we busily plan about a fulfilling future life.
+2. See the wonders of today.
+We fail to see the wonders of today, as we busily plan a fulfilling future life.

 3. The present isn’t just a time.
 Instead, it is an experience of living.
 Live today in fullness.

-- Make a written list of the things you’re grateful for today: the ones you love, places you enjoy, things you relish.
+4. Make a written list of the things you’re grateful for today: the ones you love, places you enjoy, and things you relish.

 Happiness Tomorrow Begins Today

 Mindfulness, that is, living in the present moment while non-judgmentally observing the events unfold, reduces how much people focus on the past and future, and this psychological shift leads to fewer negative emotions.

-They concluded mindfulness-based therapy may be useful in altering affective and cognitive processes underlying multiple clinical issues.
-Those findings are consistent with evidence that mindfulness meditation increases positive affect, and decreases anxiety and negative affect.
+They concluded that mindfulness-based therapy may be useful in altering affective and cognitive processes underlying multiple clinical issues.